 Secondary Drinking Water Standards

-1 Three sites exceeded the AL for copper, and the 90th-percentile value is 0.6 ppm.
-The 90th-percentile value means that 90% of customers sampled were below that level.
+2 Four sites exceeded the AL for copper, and the 90% percentile is 1.3 ppm.
+The 90th percentile value means that 90% of customers sampled were below that level.
 These system-wide levels are in compliance with the AL set by the EPA.
 Copper is an essential nutrient, but some people who drink water containing copper in excess of the AL over a relatively short amount of time may experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the AL over many years may suffer liver or kidney damage.
-People with Wilson's disease should consult their health care provider.
+People with Wilson’s Disease should consult their health care provider.